nebulab/playbook/client-guide/faqs.html.md

 title: FAQs
 ---

-## What if I need 40 hours/week?

-If you need 40 hours/week or more, you always have the option of adding a developer to your project.
-In fact, we usually recommend at least two developers per project, so that they can discuss issues and solutions and provide feedback to each other.

-With that said, many clients who initially thought they needed 5 full days of work per week were surprised to find out that 4 days were more than enough to maintain a good development velocity.

 ## What is your minimum engagement?

 Our minimum engagement for a developer is 2 days/week with a strong preference for 4 days/week in